8 Essential Embroidery Supplies (List for Beginners)

 D. Sticky Stabilizer

-Sticky, self-adhesive stabilizer has one sticky side that can grip your fabric without needing temporary adhesive spray.
+Sticky, self-adhesive stabilizer has one sticky side that grips your fabric, eliminating the need for adhesive spray or other methods to secure fabric.
 I like using this type of stabilizer when floating embroidery blanks or embroidering tricky items like caps.

 You can purchase sticky tear-away, sticky wash-away, or even sticky cut-away stabilizer.